 Introduction

-The Indus Valley Civilization (IVC), also called the Harappan Civilization, flourished in the northwestern Indian subcontinent from c.
-2500 to 1700 BCE.
-It is one of the world's three earliest urban civilizations, contemporary with Mesopotamia and Egypt, and the most extensive of the three in geographic spread.
+The Indus Valley Civilization (IVC), also called the Harappan Civilization (named after the first-discovered site), flourished in the northwestern Indian subcontinent during the Bronze Age.
+Its Mature Harappan phase (c.
+2600–1900 BCE) was contemporaneous with Mesopotamia (Sumerian/Akkadian) and Egypt (Old/Middle Kingdoms).
+It is one of the world's three earliest urban civilizations and the most extensive of the three in geographic spread (Britannica, Wikipedia).

 | Feature | Detail |